 Here is the point to watch out for: In the case of WACounter, you might think that the state to be tracked is a number - the value of the count instance variable.
 However, having the states method answer Array with: count won't work.
 This is because the object named by count is an integer, and integers are immutable.
 The increase and decrease methods don't change the state of the object 0 into 1 or the object 3 into 2.
 Instead, they make count name a different integer: every time the count is incremented or decremented, the object named by count is replaced by another.
-This is why WACounter"states must return Array with: self.
-When the state of a WACounter object is replaced by a previous state, the value of each of the instance variable in the object is replaced by a prior value.
+This is why WACounter states must return Array with: self.
+When the state of a WACounter object is replaced by a previous state, the value of each of the instance variable in the object is replaced by a previous value; this correctly replaces the current value of count by a prior value.